Skip to contents

 library(ggplot2)

-# Convert annotations to tidy format
+# Example of how you can convert annotations to tidy format

 tidy_annotations <- project$annotations %>%